 Today’s senior communities not only have a treadmill and weights you can use, but they’re frequently cleaned, professionally maintained, and often designed with seniors’ overall health in mind.
 Many even have personal trainers on staff who specialize in functional fitness.

-For example, Vi owns and operates 10 luxury Life Plan Communities that offer a comprehensive Live Well Program designed to support residents’ mind, body, and spiritual wellness, including fitness classes for seniors at every level of physical fitness and ability.
+For example, Vi offers a comprehensive Living Well Program designed to support residents’ mind, body, and spiritual wellness, including fitness classes for seniors at every level of physical fitness and ability.

 Tip: With a world-class gym with the latest equipment available just beyond your front door, there’s no need to have the movers pack up heavy and expensive-to-move gym equipment like stationary bikes and free weights.
 Consider gifting your home gym equipment to a family member or donating it.